vv01f/eidolon/README.md

 You can start the gallery now by running the executable.
 You need to provide a settings file, normally found in `config/settings.yml`

 Since eidolon will block your console, I recommend wrapping a init-script around it. how you can do that is written in my [blog](http://nek0.eu/posts/2014-10-23-Daemonize-a-yesod-app.html).

+##Acknowledgements:

+* This software uses the web Framework "Yesod" by Michael Snoyman.
+See more at: <http://www.yesodweb.com/>

+* This software uses parts of the template "Parallelism" by n33co. see more at: <http://html5up.net/>